ozagrivyi/exchangeService/README.md

 			&nbsp;&nbsp;&nbsp;**"to"**: "USD",<br/>
 			&nbsp;&nbsp;&nbsp;**"commissionPt"**: 3<br/>
 		}<br/>
-		This means that data regarding the commission is saved successfully<br/>
 		It will return http status code 400 and an error message in the case of any error;<br/>
 		It will return http status code 401 in the case of unauthorized access;<br/>
 	e.
 POST: localhost:25100/api/exchange to exchage currencies;<br/>